 It is a serious, professional-grade controller for the Xbox One and PC.
 Unfortunately, it can not be used as an .
 The only other thing that could deter you is the price tag.
 But that’s never been a deal-breaker for serious gamers, has it?

 Extra Buttons: 4 Interchangeable Rear Paddels and 2 Removable Side Action Buttons | Compatibility: Playstation 4, Windows 7 and Above| Weight: 7-10oz| Connectivity: Wireless & Wired | Color: Black

 The Scuf Vantage, which reimagined the DS4 in every possible way, was a terrific gaming controller.
 But it was let down by poor build quality.

 At first glance, the Vantage 2 looks a lot like the Xbox Elite rather than the DS4.
-If you’ve always preferred Xbox One or the Elite over DS4 for playing RL, you’ll love the Vantage 2.
+If you’ve always preferred Xbox One or the Elite over DS4 for playing Rocket League, you’ll love the Vantage 2.